AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ```

 However, the goal was not to use one song only, but to avail of a mini-list of 3 songs to be randomly picked out every time the program is run.
-Therefore, I resorted to using a Python’s built-in module in called _random_ to work with random data, and outlined below are the steps followed to get the program to randomly pick out a song:
+Therefore, I resorted to using a Python’s built-in module in called _random_ to work with random data.
+Outlined below are the steps followed to get the program to randomly pick out a song:

 ```
 # creating variables